sJonatas/fusion-charts-api/README.md

 The package comes also with specialized classes that can generate the necessary XML code with the parameters for several types of charts.

-Currently it comes with classes for rendering charts of types column, line, plot, pie, pareto and line.
+Currently it comes with classes for rendering charts of types column, line, plot, pie and pareto.

 The chart classes provide a fluent interface to define any of the supported parameters like the chart data values, chart size, colors, labels, fonts, and other chart specific parameters.